-Symptoms of overdose: nausea, vomiting, seizures, heart problems (like irregular heart beat and cardiac arrest), lung problems and change in mental condition ranging from agitation to coma.
+Symptoms of overdose include: nausea, vomiting, seizures, heart problems (like irregular heartbeat and cardiac arrest), lung problems and change in mental condition ranging from agitation to coma.

-If you forget to take Fluoxetine capsules
+If you forget to take Fluoxetine Capsules

-If you miss a dose, do not worry.
-Take your next dose the next day at the usual time.
-Do not take a double dose to make up for a forgotten dose.
+If you forget to take a dose, take it as soon as you remember.
+If it is almost time for your next dose, do not take a double dose to make up for a forgotten dose.